Position

 Harvesting Asparagus

 Resist the temptation to harvest spears in the first year to allow plants to establish strong root systems.
-In the second year, you can take a light harvest, cutting spears when they reach 20cm in height.
+In the second year, you can harvest light, cutting spears when they reach 20cm in height.
 By the third year, you can enjoy a full harvest, stopping at the end of May to allow the plants to replenish their energy.

 Maintaining Asparagus Plants